This article was last updated on November 2017

 Under the law, people in the United States who don’t qualify for an exemption are required to obtain a minimum amount of healthcare coverage.
 This essential fact of the law has become muddied through news media outlets, speculation, and widespread misinformation.
 We offer this summary of the ACA as a way to help you understand your rights and responsibilities under the law.
 Since the law took effect, more than 20 million previously uninsured Americans have signed up for health insurance.

-The fourth open enrollment period for getting health insurance starts on November 1, 2016, and ends January 31, 2017, for the 2017 calendar year.
+The fifth open enrollment period for getting health insurance started on November 1, 2017, and ends December 15, 2017, for the 2018 calendar year.
 It’s important to know what you’re expected to do and what you’re getting for your money when you sign up.

 Provisions of the Affordable Care Act (Obamacare)